shrinkray/shrinkray/README.md

 ## I'm Greg aka Shrinkray, I'm a UX and Performance Engineer

 I've built and managed bespoke WordPress themes, migrated, and hosted many sites.
 Now gravitating into the seductive framework UI/UX realm.
 Over the recent years I've built sites and contributed to projects in NextJS, Sveltekit, Ghost, Astro, and experimented with headless CMS backends like WordPress, Forestry, Strapi, Storyblok and HyGraph.
-I love working in web performance for coninuious improvement.
+I love working in web performance for continuous improvement.

 **I'm currently working in UX Engineering and Project Management.**